jasonair/jamai/OUTLINE_VIEW_FEATURE.md

 3. Click any node to navigate to it on the canvas (auto-zooms to 100% and centers)
 4. Expand/collapse nodes with children using the chevron button
 5. Hover over items to see subtle highlighting
+6. **Drag and drop root-level nodes** to reorder them for prioritization (look for the three-line drag handle)

 ## Future Enhancements
 - Keyboard shortcut for toggling outline (e.g., Cmd+\)
+- Keyboard shortcuts for moving nodes up/down (e.g., Cmd+Up/Down)
-- Drag-and-drop nodes within outline to change hierarchy
+- Drag-and-drop to change hierarchy (reparent nodes)
 - Search/filter nodes in outline
 - Context menu for outline items (delete, duplicate, etc.)
 - Sync scroll position to selected node